What do I need to apply?

 When are your audition/interviews?

-Audition/interview times are available by appointment.
+Audition/interview times are available by appointment on Thursday and Friday of every week.
 Once you have submitted your application, please contact email@example.com to schedule your audition.

 Can I send my letters of recommendation after I send in my application?